Network Flow Log Audit with Cilium + CLS

 - Hubble Server: Built into each node's cilium-agent, enabled by default, responsible for observing and recording network flow logs.

-- Log Export: Using Hubble's dynamic export feature, network flow logs are written to local files inside the cilium pod.
+- Log Export: Uses Hubble's dynamic export feature to write network flow logs to local files within the cilium pod.

 - CLS Agent: TKE's log collection component, responsible for collecting log files from cilium pods and reporting them to CLS.